redpanda-data/connect/website/docs/components/processors/redis.md

 ### `url`

 The URL of the target Redis server.
 Database is optional and is supplied as the URL path.
-The scheme `tcp` is equivalent to `redis`.

 Type: `string`
-Default: `""`

 ```yml
 # Examples